MarioniLab/simpleSingleCellResults/intro.knit.md

 # scRNA-seq data analysis with Bioconductor

 This package contains a set of computational workflows for basic analysis of scRNA-seq data, using software from the open-source Bioconductor project [@huber2015orchestrating].
-The workflows start from a count matrix and describe a number of key steps for scRNA-seq data analysis, including quality control to remove problematic cells; normalization of cell-specific biases, with and without spike-ins; correction for batch effects; cell cycle phase classification from gene expression data; data exploration to identify putative subpopulations; and finally, HVG and marker gene identification to prioritize interesting genes.
+The workflows start from a count matrix and describe a number of key steps for scRNA-seq data analysis, including:

+- quality control to remove problematic cells;
+- normalization of cell-specific biases, with and without spike-ins;
+- correction for batch effects;
+- cell cycle phase classification from gene expression data;
+- data exploration to identify putative subpopulations;
+- and finally, HVG and marker gene identification to prioritize interesting genes.

 The application of these procedures will be demonstrated on several public scRNA-seq datasets involving immortalized myeloid progenitors, brain cells, haematopoietic stem cells, T-helper cells and mouse embryonic stem cells, generated with a range of experimental protocols and platforms [@lun2017assessing;@wilson2015combined;@zeisel2015brain;@islam2011characterization;@buettner2015computational;@zheng2017massively].
-The aim is to provide a variety of modular usage examples that can be applied to construct custom analysis pipelines.
+The aim is to provide a variety of modular usage examples that can be applied by readers to construct custom analysis pipelines for their own experiments.

 See the *[simpleSingleCell](https://bioconductor.org/packages/3.9/simpleSingleCell)* landing page for links to individual workflows and for instructions on how to install the required packages.
 To cite any of these workflows, please refer to http://f1000research.com/articles/5-2122/v2 for instructions.